 For purposes of disability entitlements, misconduct consists of Intentional Misconduct or Willful Neglect.
 Members are not entitled to entitlements if the physical disability resulted from the member's own intentional misconduct or willful neglect or was incurred while the member was in an unauthorized absence status.

-Physical Evaluation Board Liaison Officers (PEBLOs) is a field representative of the PEB.
+Physical Evaluation Board Liaison Officers (PEBLOs) are a field representative of the PEB.
 They are assigned or appointed to duty at each Navy Military Treatment Facility (MTF).
-Is the service member’s point of contact for DTAP briefings, PEB findings, and counseling on options.
+PEBLOs are the service member’s point of contact for DTAP briefings, PEB findings, and counseling on options.
 The PEBLO does not replace the chain of command’s responsibility for managing their personnel.
-The Command LIMDU Coordinator must be communicating with the PEBLO’s.
+The Command Deployability Coordinator must be communicating with the PEBLO’s.

 A physical examination should be scheduled immediately following notification to member to preclude undue delay in separation upon receipt of separation authority.